modxcms/teleport/README.md

 ## Installation

 There are several methods for installing Teleport.
+The easiest way to get started is by installing the Teleport Phar distribution.

-Using either method described below, make sure you are running teleport as the same user PHP runs as when executed by the web server.
-Failure to do so can leave your site files with incorrect file ownership, preventing the MODX application from running properly on the web.
+_IMPORTANT: Using any of the installation methods, make sure you are running Teleport as the same user PHP runs as when executed by the web server.
+Failure to do so can corrupt your MODX site by injecting and/or caching files with incorrect file ownership._

 ### Download and Install Phar

-Create a directory for teleport to live and work in and cd to that directory, e.g.
+Create a working directory for Teleport and cd to that directory, e.g.

-    mkdir teleport/ && cd teleport/
+    mkdir ~/teleport/ && cd ~/teleport/

-Download the latest [`teleport.phar`](http://modx.s3.amazonaws.com/releases/teleport/teleport.phar "teleport.phar") executable.
+Download the latest [`teleport.phar`](http://modx.s3.amazonaws.com/releases/teleport/teleport.phar "teleport.phar") distribution of Teleport into your Teleport working directory.

 Create a Profile of a MODX site: